Starcommander/PocketMapsNG/pocketmaps/README.md

-PocketMaps
+*PocketMaps*

-gradlew build
+Build with: gradlew build
-gradlew desktop:run
+Run with: gradlew desktop:run